Intro to Competition: Part 1

 Competition is a privilege, not a right.
 And privileges come with responsibilities.
 Aside from training, student-athletes must understand and follow through with the personal and financial commitments of getting into the ring.

-• Minimum 6 months to 1 year* experience as a blue shorts level student and regular attendance to fundamentals, blue shorts/sparring classes & fight camp* timeline can vary for athletes based on their performance in training
+• Minimum 6 months to 1 year* experience as a blue shorts level student and regular attendance to fundamentals, blue shorts/sparring classes & fight camp. *Note that the timeline can vary for athletes based on their performance in training.

 • Read and understand Muay Thai Ontario competition rules and regulations

-• Register as an athlete under Muay Thai Ontario (MTO) (estimate $70/year) *only register once your Kru has confirmed your fight card
+• Register as an athlete under Muay Thai Ontario *Only register once your Kru has deemed you ready to compete and confirmed your fight card

-• Register for tournaments (estimate $50-$100/tournament) and own accommodations if the tournament is outside the city (estimate $100+/day)*some single-show fights do not require additional registration
+• Register for tournaments and pay for your own accommodations if the tournament is outside the city. *However, some single-show fights do not require additional registration

-• Complete mandatory medicals and bloodwork a month before the competition* athletes without completed medicals will not be permitted to compete
+• Complete mandatory medicals and bloodwork a month before the competition* Athletes without completed medicals will not be permitted to compete and athletes must submit these a month in advance to the instructor

 • Follow a strict diet, rest/recovery and training schedule